Agave vilmoriniana A. Berger

 Agave eduardii, Agave mayoensis

-Agave vilmoriniana is a very unusual looking succulent with narrow green leaves that twist back towards the ground, making it look like a 4 feet (1.2 m) tall and wide octopus with outreaching tentacles.
-Arching deeply furrowed leaves are unarmed, making this Agave a relatively safe plant for walkway areas or container growing.
-At the end of its life, generally in winter, it will start to produce a blunt flower stalk that will utlimately through the spring season grow up to 15 feet (4.5 m) tall.
-The stalk is a true spike and the individual flowers are small, cream yellow to whitish.
+Agave vilmoriniana is an unusual-looking, evergreen, succulent perennial that forms a solitary rosette of narrow, green leaves that twist back towards the ground, making it look like a up to 4 feet (1.2 m) tall and wide octopus with outreaching tentacles.
+The leaves are up to 3 feet (90 cm) long and up to 4 inches (10 cm) wide.
+At the end of its life, generally in winter, cream yellow to whitish flowers appear atop a up to 15 feet (4.5 m) tall flower stalk.

 How to Grow and Care